What to expect for a dietitian visit

 At your first appointment, your dietitian will get to know you and your health history.
 They’ll go over your lab work and goals for seeing a dietitian.
 They want to get familiar with your lifestyle and eating habits, so they can help you set realistic milestones and take steps toward a healthy life.

-Amber Odom and Melanie Wilder focus on compassionate care and create a safe space for you to partner with them.
+Melanie Wilder focuses on compassionate care and creates a safe space for you to partner with her.
 Your dietitian focuses on whole-person wellness, which means they’re concerned with your mental health, quality of sleep, stress management, physical activity and more to understand your overall health and how they can play a part in your care.

 What health conditions can they help me with?